 - 2) ARP System Generation: This category includes 1) generation that is wholly or jointly owned by FMPA as agent for the ARP; 2) generation that is wholly or jointly owned by ARP Participants; and 3) generation from ARP Participants' entitlements and the ARP's entitlements in the St. Lucie, Stanton, Tri-City, and Stanton II Projects (as applicable).
 FMPA has operational control of the ARP's and ARP Participants' capacity and energy from these resources, and such capacity and energy are dedicated solely to serving the ARP.
-OUC, the majority owner and operator of the assets included in the Stanton and Stanton II projects, has announced its intention to convert Stanton II to natural gas in 2027 and has further announced Stanton I's retirement in 2025.
-The ARP has conservatively planned for sufficient reserve capacity to replace Stanton I after 2025.
-If retirements and refiring occur as scheduled, coal fired generation will be removed from the ARP's fleet by the end of 2027. - 3) Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third-parties.
-Purchased power generation used to serve the ARP as of December 31, 2022 includes capacity and energy purchased from NextEra from their Stanton Unit A and Oleander Unit 5 facilities as well as capacity and energy from Power Holdings LLC from their Oleander Unit 1 facility.
+Stanton 1 is scheduled to retire in 2025, and Stanton II is expected to undergo a conversion to 100 percent natural gas in 2027, at which time it is assumed that the Stanton II Project, this TYSP does not assume that the ARP will rely upon said capacity and energy to support the ARP's resource adequacy over the study horizon.
+If retirements and refiring occur as scheduled, coal fired generation will be removed from the ARP's fleet by the end of 2027. - 3) Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third parties.
+Purchased power generation used to serve the ARP as of December 31, 2023, includes capacity and energy purchased from NextEra from their Oleander Unit 5 facility as well as capacity and energy from Power Holdings LLC from their Oleander Unit 1 facility.
 In addition, the ARP purchases solar energy from Florida Renewable Partners, LLC beginning in Summer of 2020 and from Origis Energy beginning no later than 2024 and has included this solar energy (including estimated dependable capacity to serve peak demand) in all schedules herein.

-Information regarding existing ARP generation resources as of December 31, 2022, can be found in Schedule 1 at the end of this section.
+Information regarding existing ARP generation resources as of December 31, 2023, can be found in Schedule 1 at the end of this section.